 Matthew 10:16

-Instead, the Church must provide resources so that children can discern good and evil for themselves.
-This can be as simple as training youth to consider the ethical implications of their video games: What characters are like Jesus?
+The Church has an opportunity to provide resources so that children can discern good and evil for themselves.
+This can be as simple as training youth to consider the ethical implications of media like video games: What characters are like Jesus?
 Which characters are least like Jesus and why?
 What message does this source communicate about the worth of human beings?
 Are there bible stories that connect to this same theme?

 Through conversation and modeling engagement with the outside culture, the Church will teach children to speak knowledgeably and clearly about their values.
-By relying on God’s strength and their community’s support, children will become increasingly comfortable taking a posture of gracious but determined differentness.
+By relying on God’s strength and their community’s support, children will become increasingly comfortable taking a posture of grace but determined holiness.
 Through being set apart and gracious, they will provoke others’ curiosity about the Kingdom of God.

 You will seek me and find me when you seek me with all your heart.